JuniorWender/Project_Automatic_SqlWrite/README.md

 # How It Works?

-its simple , you only need to import a XLSX file on the first notebook and before this i will create a SQL code for you, and before this you only need to copy in your DB script and translate.
+Its simple , you only need to import a XLSX file on the first notebook and before this it will create a SQL code for you, and after this you only need to copy in your DB script and translate.